 All right, this is a case in extremis.
 And to unsettle the case you could directly run Change.
 Directly.
 You could say, "Invent a person.
 Now tell me that person's idea of change.
-Thank you."
-All right, now you'd unsettle the case.
+Thank you.
+Invent a person.
+Tell me that person's idea of change.
+Thank you.
+"All right, now you'd unsettle the case.
 Just like you run Change on SCS to unsettle Start and Stop.
 Not to get any results.
 You don't want any positive results, but you want to unsettle the case so that it then will shift.
-So, "Tell me an idea of change."
-All right.
+So, "Tell me an idea of change.
+"All right.
 Now, the individual has got Change unfixed, you can expect something else to happen.
-So the next thing that's going to happen to this fellow will be, "Invent a person and tell me his definition of a problem."
-See?
+So the next thing that's going to happen to this fellow will be, "Invent a person and tell me his definition of a problem.
+"See?
 And we'll run that one until we've shaken loose all of the nonsense that he must have as stable data on the subject of problem.